truenas/middleware/docs/userguide/freenas_jails.rst

 Beginning with version |version|, FreeNAS® includes the `iohyve <https://github.com/pr1ntf/iohyve>`_ command line utility for creating, managing, and launching
 `bhyve <https://en.wikipedia.org/wiki/Bhyve>`_ guests.

+.. note:: this type of virtualization requires an Intel or AMD processor that reports the "POPCNT" (POPulation Count) processor feature.
+To verify that your processor has this feature, type :command:`grep POPCNT /var/boot/dmesg.boot` from :ref:`Shell`.
+If you just receive your prompt back, you will not be able to install guests using :command:`iohyve`.

 To initialize this utility, run this command, substituting the name of the pool to hold the bhyve guests and the name of the network interface::

  iohyve setup pool=volume1 kmod=1 net=em0